Russia repeats disputed claim of Ukrainian drone attack on Putin residence but offers no evidence

 (CNN) — The Kremlin has dismissed calls to provide evidence to support its claim that Ukraine launched an attack using dozens of drones against one of Russian President Vladimir Putin’s residences.

+US President Donald Trump has been trying to advance peace negotiations between Ukraine and Russia, but there are still wide differences between the two sides.

-US President Donald Trump said Putin told him of the alleged attack in a phone call early Monday.
-Trump indicated that he took Putin at his word before acknowledging the attack may not have occurred.
+Trump said Putin told him of the alleged attack in a phone call early Monday.
+Trump indicated that he took Putin at his word before acknowledging that the attack may not have occurred.

-Trump has been trying to advance peace negotiations between Ukraine and Russia, but there are still wide differences between the two sides.

-Kremlin spokesman Dmitry Peskov said on Tuesday the alleged operation was a “terrorist attack” aimed at “sabotaging President Trump’s efforts to facilitate a peaceful settlement of the Ukrainian conflict.”

 The heavily fortified Valdai presidential residence is situated on the shores of Lake Valdai.